 Bulk tractor/tankers are dispatched from a Recycle Center approximately every 30 working days to deliver the clean solvent and pick up used bulked solvent.
 These transfer activities are conducted at the aboveground tank area.
 These trucks have a maximum GVW of 80,000 pounds.
-The size of the vehicles used to transport waste to and from the facility may vary from what is described; however, the cargo-carrying portion of the vehicle will always be a completely enclosed box-type cargo truck or bulk tanker.
+The size of the vehicles used to transport waste to and from the facility may vary from what is described; however, the cargocarrying portion of the vehicle will always be a completely enclosed box-type cargo truck or bulk tanker.

 Due to the low-volume of vehicles entering and leaving the facility, there are no onsite traffic control signs or signals; nor are stacking lanes necessary on the access streets.
-Area traffic patterns to/from the facility are included as Exhibit B-8, and site traffic patterns are included as Exhibit B-9.
+Site traffic patterns are included as Exhibit B-8.
 All vehicle traffic areas of the facility are paved with asphalt or concrete.